-The JB1010 is normally used as a summing junction box and trimming device for up to ten strain gauge load cells.
-In new applications which use a single junction box, the JB1010 can be custom configured to fit many unique applications.
-It allows either signal or excitation trimming of three load cell arrangements: individual load cells, pairs of load cells in sections, or a combination of individual/section trimming methods.
+The JB1010 is a summing junction box and trimming device for up to ten strain gauge load cells.
+In new applications that use a single junction box, the JB1010 can be custom configured to fit many unique applications.
+It allows either signal or excitation trimming of three load cell arrangements: individual load cells, pairs of load cells in sections, or a combination of individual/and paired load cells.
 It allows use of an odd number of load cells without modification.

-As a replacement board for existing applications in the field - even as part of a multi junction box trimming network - the JB1010 can replace many boards.
-It is ideal as a single replacement product for many separate boards for truck scales, tank scales, track scales etc. This product can be used in more than twelve configurations.
-Most of these configurations are used to match existing systems using more than one junction box.
+As a replacement board for existing applications in the field-even as part of a multiple junction box trimming network-the JB1010 can replace many boards.
+It is ideal as a single replacement product for many separate boards for truck scales, tank scales, and track scales.
+This product can be used in multiple configurations.
+Most of these configurations are used to match existing systems using multiple junction boxes.

 When the JB1010 is used as a replacement for existing junction boxes, the configuration characteristics of the other trimming devices must be matched for proper operation.
-Help in determining the characteristics of existing devices will be found in the section, Using the JB1010 in an Existing System.
+Help for determining the characteristics of existing devices will be found in Section 8.0, Using the JB1010 in an Existing System.

-Standard JB1010 units have a local transient suppression network which is effective as a zone protection against most lightning induced transients, particularly when used with cell wiring in metal conduit.
+Standard JB1010 units have a local transient suppression network that provides zone protection against most lightning induced transients, particularly when used with cell wiring in metal conduit.